Branded artwork

 LENDING TEST

 Farmers State Bank of Underwood demonstrated satisfactory performance under the Lending Test.
-Loan-to-Deposit Ratio, Assessment Area Concentration, and Borrower Profile performance support this conclusion.
+The bank’s performance under the Loan-to-Deposit Ratio, Assessment Area Concentration, Geographic Distribution, and Borrower Profile criteria support this conclusion.

 Loan-to-Deposit Ratio